 Upper Peninsula Forestland

-There are two National Forest areas in the Upper Peninsula, the Hiawatha National Forest, and the Ottawa National Forest.
-The Hiawatha National Forest comprises of about 1 million acres located in two separate locations.
-There is an Eastern forest which is located North of St. Ignace and stretches to the West of Sault Ste.
-Marie.
-This forestland has borders on Lake Michigan, Lake Huron, and Lake Superior.
-The Western forest lies between the towns of Rapid River and Manistique along the North shore of Lake Michigan and extends to the North all the way to the shores of Lake Superior around the town of Munising.
-The Hiawatha National Forest contains some of the best and most beautiful inland lakes in the Central Upper Peninsula.
-For more information on these forest lands please visit The Hiawatha National Forest website.
+On the eastern side of the Upper Peninsula lies the Hiawatha National Forest, covering about 880,000 acres.
+This forest stretches along the shores of both Lake Michigan and Lake Huron, and is divided into two separate locations, each offering distinct landscapes and experiences.
+There is an Eastern forest which is located north of St. Ignace and stretches to the west of Sault Ste.
+Marie, and the western forest, which lies between the towns of Rapid River and Manistique along the north shore of Lake Michigan, extending north all the way to the shores of Lake Superior around the town of Munising.
+The Hiawatha National Forest contains some of the most beautiful inland lakes in the Central Upper Peninsula, and is rich in pine, birch, and aspen forestland.